Quantum Circuit-Based Adaptation for Credit Risk Analysis: Conclusion

-We have examined how sQPU connectivity, the different circuit nature of superconducting qubits in quantum registers, and the quantum circuit transpilation itself (e.g., entangler placement and single-qubit rotation settings) influence the desired distribution, encoded in the probability amplitudes of the prepared quantum states.
-A remarkable result is that the rotation angles required to realize a normal-like histogram are not generic but depend on the specific hardware characteristics of the device.
-We have experimentally analyzed the impact of single-qubit rotation angles on the shape of probability amplitudes distributions encoded in both two- and three-qubits registers.
-This allowed us not only to identify the optimal angle configuration but also, and most importantly, to determine the experimental confidence error threshold in a typical NISQ device by implementing hundreds of experimental runs.
-We specify here that no readout error mitigation technique has been applied, nor have we integrated quantum-noise limited cryogenic amplifiers at the hardware stage.
-Although we envision including both into our quantum algorithms implementation pipeline in the near term~\cite{levochkina2024investigating,ahmad2024_mit,Ahmad2025_magic}, our investigation demonstrates that the readout fidelities achieved on the processor already offer satisfying results.
 The in-situ variational approach introduced here has also been used to optimize the GCI quantum circuit output for fixed problem parameters, taken here as an example, obtaining excellent agreement with the classical counterpart.
 In a sense, we have performed a hardware-aware transpilation of the quantum circuits directly at the pulse level for this use case, allowing us to capture the realistic nature of the hardware, down to the level of the individual qubits' performances and connectivities.
 The validity of our approach has been confirmed by the calculation of the CDF for a specific use case, obtained by using the experimental data derived from an \emph{ad-hoc} transpilation of the quantum circuit, implicitly taking into account the errors of the machine, and by simulating the same quantum circuit with a noiseless simulator.
 Such dependence is critical in the NISQ era and emphasizes the requirement for a clear understanding of quantum computing in all its parts to achieve quantum utility in the near term: from algorithm coding to implementation through analog pulses, which allowed us to construct a more efficient quantum circuit in terms of gate depth.